3 Ways to Backup & Restore a PostgreSQL Database

 Now the recovery process should be initiated, when the process is completed the server will rename the recovery.conf file to recovery.done.

-This all depends on what operating system, enviroment and server setup you got running.
+This all depends on what operating system, environment and server setup you got running.

-In many linux distros (which is commonly used when hosting online) the database will end up in the Postgres folder.
+In many Linux distributions (which is commonly used when hosting online) the database will end up in the Postgres folder.

 /var/lib/pgsql/dbbackupfilename.sql #or /var/lib/postgres/dbbackupfilename.sql